collabscore/documents/devdoc/sources.md

 curl -X GET http://neuma.huma-num.fr/rest/collections/all:collabscore:saintsaens-ref:C006_0/_sources/iiif/_manifest/
 ```

+## Update services

+In order to use these services, you must supply a user authentification.

-## Adding a source
+### Adding a source

-To add a source, send a PUT request to the pscore.
+To add a source, send a ``PUT`` request to the pscore.
 The content of the request is a JSON that describes the source.
 For instance:

 ```json
 {"ref":"dmos",